Unsupervised Automata Learning via Discrete Optimization: Learning via Discrete Optimization

 \section{Learning via Discrete Optimization}

-Following a common approach in automata learning we learn a DFA in both setups by reducing the tasks to a set of constraint optimization problems and solve them using state-of-the-art mixed-integer programming solvers (Gurobi in our case~\cite{gurobi}).
+In this section, we present our learning algorithms for learning deterministic finite automata from a sample $\sample$ of unlabeled words.
+In all three setups, we reduce the tasks to a set of constraint optimization problems and solve them using state-of-the-art mixed-integer programming solvers (in our case, Gurobi~\cite{gurobi}).